LucasPadovan/react-redux-example/messages/README.md

 ## Releasing a new version
 - Create a new branch for the new version
-- run `yarn release:messages:patch` > for a new patch version on the messages package.json file an application and not a library - so we don't have to worry about
+- run `yarn release:messages:patch` > for a new patch version on the messages package.json file
-- run `yarn release:messages:minor` > for a new minor version on the messages package.json file compatibility with other code that depends on this code.
+- run `yarn release:messages:minor` > for a new minor version on the messages package.json file
 - run `yarn release:messages:major` > for a new major version on the fmessageseed package.json file
+- Commit your changes
-- Push your branch to github, the previous commands already created a commit!
+- Push your branch to github
 - Post a Pull Request in Github